hackclub/hackclub/workshops/weather_app/README.md

 `::before` creates a pseudo-element that is the first child of the selected element.
 It is used to insert something before the selected element i.e. `.container`.
 It also adds some cosmetic content to an element with the content property.

 A pseudo class such as `::before` has a default `position` value of `inline`.
-Therefore we change the `position` to `absolute` as elements whose position value is `absolute` are taken out of flow and are `block-level` elements with a default display CSS property value of block.
+Therefore we change the `position` to `absolute` as elements whose position value is `absolute` are taken out of the flow and are `block-level` elements with a default display CSS property value of the block.

 Read more about [pseudo elements](https://developer.mozilla.org/en-US/docs/Web/CSS/::before).